QuickBooks Blog

 • Net income (profit): The higher cost of goods sold balance means the LIFO method generates a smaller profit than FIFO.

-In sum, using the LIFO method generally results in a higher cost of goods sold and smaller net profit on the balance sheet.
-When all of the units in goods available are sold, the total cost of goods sold is the same, using any inventory valuation method.
+In sum, using the LIFO method generally results in a higher cost of goods sold and a smaller net profit on the balance sheet.
+When all of the units of goods available are sold, the total cost of goods sold is the same, using any inventory valuation method.

 To solidify your understanding of these concepts, let’s review a simple example of the calculations.